magus/dcsseeds/README.md

   add boolean for hiding seeds
-  do not return hidden or use in calculation safer than deleting

-- limit non hidden seeds to 5 max only show hide button when more than 2 players have submitted force players to play the active seeds
+  do not return hidden or use in calculation safer than deleting only show hide button when more than 2 players have submitted

 - reroll button on new seed page (refresh)